-In May l961, Tanganyika became autonomous, and Nyerere became Prime Minister under a new constitution.
+In May 1961, Tanganyika became autonomous, and Nyerere became Prime Minister under a new constitution.
 Full independence was achieved on December 9, 1961.
-Mr. Nyerere was elected President when Tanganyika became a republic within the Commonwealth a year after independence.
+Julius.
+Nyerere was elected President when Tanganyika became a republic within the Commonwealth a year after independence.

 An early Arab/Persian trading center, Zanzibar fell under Portuguese domination in the 16th and early 17th centuries but was retaken by Omani Arabs in the early 18th century.
 The height of Arab rule came during the reign of Sultan Seyyid Said, who encouraged the development of clove plantations, using the island's slave labor.